BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- BYU has not yet combined with its opponents to score more than 63.5 points in a game this season.
+- BYU has not yet combined with its opponents to score more than 63.5 points in a game this year.

-- Saturday's over/under is 0.1 points lower than the two team's combined 63.6 points per game average.
+- The two teams combine to average 63.6 points per game, 0.1 more than the total in this contest.

-- These two squads combine to allow 48.9 points per game, 14.6 fewer than this contest's over/under.
+- These two squads combine to surrender 48.9 points per game, 14.6 fewer than this contest's over/under.

 - The average total in Cougars games this season is 55.2, 8.3 points fewer than Saturday's over/under of 63.5 .